atharv666/Sample-Flutter-UI/README.md

-# online_bag_shop
+Sample-Flutter-UI

 A new Flutter project.
-This is my first flutter project - a minimalistic E-commerce App selling products for women.
+This is my first flutter project - User Interface for a minimalistic E-commerce App selling products for women.
 I have built this project to solidify my base concepts in dart and flutter.

 ## Getting Started